-An overview of the decision model in terms of model attributes, natural history, and screening strategies is provided below and summarized in Table 1.
-The model is a microsimulation (i.e., individual-based) model of HPV-induced cervical carcinogenesis, in which individual women enter the model at an early age (i.e., age 9 years) and are followed over their lifetimes.^{7,8} The main health states of the model comprise HPV infection (by genotype), precancer (i.e., cervical intraepithelial neoplasia [CIN], grades 2 and 3) and invasive cancer (by stage) (Figure 1).
-The model focuses on squamous cell carcinoma (SCC), the most common histologic subtype of cervical cancer.
+An overview of the decision model in terms of model attributes, natural history, and screening strategies are provided below and summarized in Table 1.
+The model is a microsimulation (i.e., individual-based) model of HPV-induced cervical carcinogenesis, in which individual women enter the model at an early age (i.e., age 9 years) and are followed over their lifetimes.^{6,7} The main health states of the model comprise HPV infection (by genotype), precancer (i.e., cervical intraepithelial neoplasia or CIN, grades 2 and 3) and invasive cancer (by stage) (Figure 1).
+The model focuses on squamous cell carcinoma, the most common histologic subtype of cervical cancer.

-The current analysis was conducted using a single hypothetical birth cohort assumed to be born in year 1996 that would begin screening at age 21 years in year 2017.
-Screening is used to detect the presence of high-grade precancer, which may resolve spontaneously or can be treated and removed before progressing to cancer; therefore, reductions in cervical cancer morbidity and mortality due to screening result from both the prevention and the earlier detection of invasive cancer.
-The effectiveness of screening strategies depends on screening ages, screening interval, test characteristics, management of abnormal/positive results, and treatment efficacy.
-The model was used to project estimates of both benefits and harms, including life-years gained, cervical cancer cases and deaths, screening tests, diagnostic procedures, and false-positive results under various scenarios of primary screening tests, screening ages, screening intervals, and triage algorithms for screen-positive women.
+The current analysis was conducted using a single hypothetical birth cohort assumed to be born in year 1996 that would begin screening at age 21 in year 2017.
+Screening is used to detect the presence of high-grade precancers, which may resolve spontaneously or can be treated and removed before progressing to cancer; therefore, reductions in cervical cancer morbidity and mortality due to screening result from both the prevention and the earlier detection of invasive cancer.
+The effectiveness of screening strategies depends on coverage by age, interval, test characteristics, treatment efficacy, and compliance to follow-up visits.
+The model was used to project estimates of both benefits and harms, including life-years gained, cervical cancer cases and deaths, screening tests, diagnostic procedures, and false positive results under various scenarios of primary screening tests, screening start and end ages, and screening intervals.
 These measures are calculated as the cumulative number of events or time spent in the different health states, which are then modified by the interventions, over the selected time horizon (e.g., lifetime).
 These measures in totality capture the benefits and harms for the strategies being considered.
-To examine the relative tradeoff of harms versus benefits among the strategies, we calculated three efficiency outcomes in terms of the incremental number colposcopies per life-year gained, incremental number of screening tests per life-year gained, and incremental number of colposcopies per cervical cancer case averted.
+To examine the relative tradeoff of harms versus benefits among the strategies, we calculated three efficiency outcomes in terms of the incremental number colposcopies per lifeyear gained, incremental number of screening tests per life-year gained, and incremental number of colposcopies per cervical cancer case averted.